multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/home.md

 permalink: /
 ---

-We are a new research group in [INM-7 at Forschungszentrum Juelich](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html) studying the organisation and development of the human brain.
+We are a  research group in [INM-7 at Forschungszentrum Juelich](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html) studying the organisation and development of the human brain.

-We're currently open to applications for PhD and PostDoc positions.
-If you would like to apply, [contact us](https://multiscale-neurodevelopment.github.io/about/) with your CV and a cover letter.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->